KitabooKitabooKitabooKitaboo

 Audiobooks have their advantages in certain situations, such as

 Audio and digital books are both excellent alternate mediums in their own right.
-However, each shines in specific scenarios and has its distinct drawbacks.
+However, each shine in specific scenarios and has its distinct drawbacks.

 How are Digital Books Better than Audio Books?